-- 1 In Server Manager: Click Server, click Backup & Restore, and then click Backup. - 2 Select the items that you want to include in the backup, in addition to the server configuration.

-3 Select the backup location.
+- 1 In Server Manager: Click Server, click Backup & Restore, and then click Backup. - 2 Select the items that you want to include in the backup, in addition to the server configuration. - 3 Choose Manual under Backup type. - 4 Select the backup location.